sanand0/prompts/afterslides.md

   - Use McKinsey-style action titles / newspaper-style headlines.
 They're insightful, useful takeaways for the reader.
   - Avoid vague verbs like "explore" or placeholders.
 State the actual insight or directive.
   - First, write headings as an outline.
 Just reading the headings tells the complete, cohesive story.
 Add bullets later.
-- In each slide, add ≤5 bullet points, each ≤30 words, that support the H2 heading with content from the transcript.
+- In each slide, add ≤5 supporting statements based on the transcript, each ≤30 words.
   - Highlight in **bold** the top 1-3 phrases that most closely support the slide heading, if applicable.
   - Prefer augmenting the claim with a brief reason, impact, or implication ("what / why / so what").